KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

 Scroll to the register section, click try it out at the right corner, then enter username, password, email address and role.
 Defined roles are "guest", "admin", "researcher", "employee".
-Each role has defined privileges If the role field is not entered, the user role automatically defaults to guest.
+Each role has defined privileges.
+If the role field is not entered, the user role automatically defaults to guest.